obewan/SMLP/README.md

 - add an auto training feature (searching for the best parameters)
 - add more activation functions that can be selected
 - add a GUI (but probably on a more advanced project)
+- add a CUDA support (but probably on a more advanced project)

 # Usage